siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 The classical dispute says: either the world is determined, in which case agency is illusion, or the world is undetermined, in which case action is noise.

+In different forms this is the old problem of liberty and necessity.
+Hume gives one classical statement of it in Section VIII of the *Enquiry Concerning Human Understanding*.
+Modern discussions sharpen it further into an apparent dilemma: if causes fix what happens, then nothing is free; if causes do not fix what happens, then outcomes are random.

 TEOS closes that false dichotomy.
 A loop may be fully embedded in a causally closed world and yet become an internally steering organization.
 Agency is not